top of page

 Friday,

-This is our Third Regular Meeting of our Masonic Year
+This is a Regular Lodge Meeting

-Anyone wishing to attend and dine MUST notify our Lodge Secretary in advance so that our Caterer is aware of the dining numbers
+Anyone wishing to attend and dine MUST notify our Lodge Secretary in advance so that our Caterer is made aware of the dining numbers

 Visiting Brethren will always receive a warm welcome to St Mary’s Lodge.
 Come along and enjoy a great masonic evening, but if you wish to dine, please notify our Secretary